phpclassic/php-shopify/README.md

 composer require phpclassic/php-shopify
 ```

 >You may not be able to install using composer until a stable version is available.
-For the time being you can download the zip file and put the extracted folder into `vendor/phpclassic` folder and add the following code into your root `composer.json` file:
+For the time being you can download the zip file, put the extracted folder into `vendor/phpclassic` folder and add the following code into your root `composer.json` file:

 ```
     "autoload": {